DucTuLeAnh/user-privilege-scheduler/README.md

 This project provides an example for using the CHOCO solver to solve scheduling problems.

 ## The problem
-In this example we are trying to slot users and privileges of a system (e.g some IT-apartment) in specific groups.
+In this example we are trying to slot users and privileges of a system (e.g some IT-apartment) into specific groups.
-These groups will be called 'struct units'.
 Privileges can be assigned or suspended from users.
-The goal is to slot the users and privileges in the 'struct units' in such a way that they can access the privileges assigned, but cannot access the privileges they are suspended from.
+The goal is to slot the users and privileges into the groups in such a way that they can access the privileges assigned, but cannot access the privileges they are suspended from.

 ## Build project